Derpford/pathways/pathways.md

 In addition, your character starts at level 1.
 Your character's HP is equal to the sum of all their stats (in other words, 10 at character creation).
 Your SP Cap is equal to the sum of all your stats, multiplied by 2--so, for a level 1 character, it'll be 20.
 Your starting SP is equal to half your SP cap, plus your BAL.
 (You may also think of it as the sum of all your non-BAL stats, plus 2 points for each point of BAL.)

-In addition, you should make room for three pieces of Equipment, as well as for a list of any Usable Items you might gather over the course of your journey.
+You should also make room for three pieces of Equipment, as well as for a list of any Usable Items you might gather over the course of your journey.

 ## Paths and Blazes